It taught me things that I was not aware that a peer mentor had to do... It is an in-depth study of what becoming a peer mentor means.

 The Peer Leader Center's Peer Mentoring Certification 8-hour course is ideal for introducing critical mentoring skills to new mentors.
 It is also great for reviewing these skills with returning peer leaders or college professionals.

-• Undergraduate college peer leaders who are new to peer mentoring in such programs as first-year experience, TRIO, academic advising, student organizations, resident advising, peer education, supplementary instruction, tutoring, supplementary instruction, cultural ambassador, diversity, peer counseling/advising, career services
+• Undergraduate college peer leaders who are new to peer mentoring in such programs as first-year experience, TRIO, academic advising, student organizations, resident advising, peer education, supplementary instruction, tutoring, supplementary instruction, cultural ambassador, cultural intelligence, peer counseling/advising, career services

 • Professionals who coordinate undergraduate peer mentoring programs and are looking to expand their training skills or want to attend alongside their students